rhildred/WordpressForA2SidedMarket/README.md

 ## Quick start

+This can be used as a plugin by downloading the .zip and installing it as a plugin.

+## Less quick start

-To test on localhost you will need docker.io or docker-desktop
+To test as a complete environment on localhost you will need docker.io or docker-desktop as well as docker-compose.
+In the root folder run `docker-compose build && docker-compose up`.
+Surf to [http://localhost:8080](http://localhost:8080)

-To put on qovery you will need the qovery cli
+## To deploy publicly on qovery.com

+1. You will need to fork this repo in to your own github.

+2. Setup in a project in qovery.com

+3. Install the qovery cli `curl -s https://get.qovery.com | sudo bash`

-Then run `qovery application env list` to find your environment variables and change them in the ./wp-config.php file to match
+Then run `qovery application env list` to find your environment variables and change them in the ./wp-config.php file to match.

-# WordPress Docker Image
+# Embedded WordPress Docker Image

 This is an image to help on plugins and themes development, but it can be used to host a WordPress site as well.
 There are some tools